 Inflation Rate in Slovenia averaged 4.47 percent from 1994 until 2021, reaching an all time high of 22.60 percent in August of 1994 and a record low of -1.20 percent in April of 2020.
 This page provides the latest reported value for - Slovenia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Slovenia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Slovenia is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Slovenia to stand at 1.50 in 12 months time.
-In the long-term, the Slovenia Inflation Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Inflation Rate in Slovenia is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Inflation Rate is projected to trend around 2.10 percent in 2022 and 1.90 percent in 2023, according to our econometric models.